 - A product name should include a brand, model/type of product, and key features.
 If possible, it should also include the SKU (a unique identifying code) to help Google find a product more effortlessly.

-- Write unique, compelling, and keyword-dense product descriptions revealing advantages and addressing the pain points of your target audience.
+- Write unique, compelling, and keyword-rich product descriptions that reveal advantages and address the pain points of your target audience.
 Avoid being too wordy.

-- Opt for descriptive URLs, but make them short and simple at the same time.
+- Opt for descriptive URLs that are both concise and straightforward.
 Remember to insert keywords and separate them with a hyphen.

 - Use high-quality visuals to showcase products from different angles.
-Images and videos provide potential buyers with ample information and can nudge them towards staying longer on the page.
-Make sure to add alt-text with target keywords to images.
+Images and videos provide potential buyers with ample information and can encourage them to spend more time on the page.
+Ensure that you add alt text with target keywords to images.

 - Provide genuine customer reviews and testimonials on product pages.
 Besides building trust with future clients, they’re a great source of fresh and unique content that Google appreciates.

 - Come up with inviting meta descriptions.
-This information shows up after a page title in search results and gives a short content summary.
+This information appears after the page title in search results and provides a summary of the content.
 Keep them short (up to 155 characters), use targeted key phrases, address your audience directly with the help of active voice, insert a CTA, and craft unique meta descriptions for every page.

 - Leverage product and review structured data so that Google and other search engines can easily grasp the content of the page and provide rich snippets in search.